cy33hc/ps5-ezremote-client/README.md

 3. Must load either kstuff or etaHen (if you load etaHen, then there is no need to load kstuff since etaHen includes kstuff).
 You won't be able to install packages without this.
 4. Install ezRemoteClient.pkg (This create a shortcut on the dashboard to launch the app directly via websrv)

+## Know Issues
+- The app would crash if you cancelled the pkg install.

 ## Usage
 To distinguish between FTP, SMB, NFS, WebDAV or HTTP, the URL must be prefix with **ftp://**, **sftp://**, **smb://**, **nfs://**, **webdav://**, **webdavs://**, **http://** and **https://**